synchronal/medic-rs/README.md

 #### audit

-`medic audit` is intended for anything that
+`medic audit` is intended for anything that has to do with formatting or security.

 Examples: